 Different position, different wage?

-Conditions that were added afterwards, such as a salary increase or company car, cannot be taken away by your boss.
+Conditions that were added afterward, such as a salary increase or company car, cannot be taken away by your boss.

 What about an acquisition?